PaulRitsche/DeepACSA/docs/source/installation.rst

 ``python deep_acsa_gui.py``

 The main GUI should now open.
 If you run into problems, open a discussion in the Q&A section of `DeepACSA discussions <https://github.com/PaulRitsche/DeepACSA/discussions/categories/q-a>`_ and assign the label "Problem".
 You can find an example discussion there.
-For usage of DeepACSA please take a look here :ref:`usagelabel`.
+For usage of DeepACSA please take a look at :ref:`usagelabel`.

 GPU setup